 The ultimate goal of this course is to give you the technical background to be a successful editor, both of your own writing and the writing of others.
 This goal can be understood as a set of smaller goals.
-In this class you will:
+By the end of this class, you will be able to:

-- Learn the basic principles and techniques of copyediting and proofreading, including editing symbols and the use of style sheets. - Intensely engage with English grammar, spelling, punctuation and usage so that you have both technical mastery of language and the ability to justify your editing decisions to other writers. - Develop the ability to analyze and edit documents at higher levels of organization. - Explore and demonstrate proficiency with the fundamentals of document design and page layout. - Explore and demonstrate proficiency with elements of graphic design and editing graphics to support text. - Learn and develop the professional skills of a working editor-the arts of clarity, organization, persuasion, coordination, and negotiation.
+- Edit multiple forms of writing using the basic principles and techniques of copyediting and proofreading, including editing symbols and the use of style sheets. - Demonstrate a mastery of English grammar, spelling, punctuation and usage so you can persuasively justify your editing decisions to other writers. - Analyze and edit documents at higher levels of organization. - Demonstrate proficiency with the fundamentals of document design and page layout. - Demonstrate proficiency with elements of graphic design and editing graphics to support text. - Perform the duties of a working editor in terms of clarity, organization, persuasion, coordination, and negotiation.